Lymphoma, Hodgkin, Childhood Cancer

 Children with Hodgkin lymphoma may experience the following symptoms.
 Sometimes, children with Hodgkin lymphoma do not show any of these symptoms.
 Or, these symptoms may be similar to symptoms of other medical conditions.
 If you are concerned about a symptom on this list, please talk with your child's doctor:

-If the lymph nodes in the chest are affected, they may press on the windpipe and cause coughing or problems breathing.
+If the lymph nodes in the chest are affected, they may press on the windpipe and cause shortness of breath, cough, or chest discomfort.

 Doctors use many tests to diagnose cancer and determine if it has metastasized (spread).
 Some tests may also determine which treatments may be the most effective.
-For Hodgkin lymphoma, a biopsy is the only way to make a definitive diagnosis of cancer.
-Because Hodgkin lymphoma tends to spread from one lymph node group to the next adjacent group, imaging tests are used to find out the extent of spread of the disease and to see whether it has metastasized to regions other than the lymph nodes.
+For Hodgkin lymphoma, a biopsy is the only way to make a definitive diagnosis.
+If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
+Imaging tests may be used to find out whether the cancer has metastasized.
 Your doctor may consider these factors when choosing a diagnostic test: